LorrayneCruzAlmodovar/LorrayneCruzAlmodovar/_posts/2021-05-25-hot-chocolate-and-python.md

     my_python_knowledge += 1
 ```

-Just so you really see how much I love Python, here is some code BUT with some colours for keywords & functionality!
+Just so you really see how much I love Python, here is some code BUT with some colors for keywords & functionality!

 ```python
 my_love_for_python = 0